Last updated on December 4, 2019 at 04:11 pm

 Wax and wash.
 Give your car’s exterior a fresh coat of wax since dirt, salt and other elements could be damaging to its paint finish.
 And while you may be in the it’s-going-to-get-dirty-again-anyway-so-why-bother-washing-it camp, it’s helpful to wash your car’s exterior a couple times throughout the winter, even if it DOES get dirty shortly thereafter.

 The interior matters.
 Your car’s floors will need extra protection with all the ice, sand and salt that may get tracked in.
-If you don’t already have some, you might want to consider investing in some floor mats to help protect against the elements.
+If you don’t already have them, you might want to consider investing in some floor mats to help protect against the elements.

-Last but not least, brakes.
+Last but not least, mind your brakes.
 The brake system is one of the most vital safety features of your car.
 And since slowing down and stopping on wet, icy or snow-covered roads can be challenging, it’s important to have your brakes checked by a professional to ensure they’re working properly.

 Don’t wait until after the first snowstorm hits – now’s the time to prepare your car for the winter months ahead.